DylanMG/run-samEst/README.md

 samEst depends on the R packages TMB and the latest version of stan.
 So we need to ensure that these packages are installed and working.
 To install and test the dependencies before installing samEst run code/install_samEst.R

+## Data
-## Data you can run the workshop on your own data or examples can be provided.
+You can run the workshop on your own data or examples can be provided.
 Let Dan Greenberg (dan.greenberg@dfo-mpo.gc.ca) and Catarina Wor (catarina.wor@dfo-mpo.gc.ca) know in advance if you would like to be assigned an example data set.

 # TODO